axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 ### Construction from course template

 * For each regatta mark, a mark configuration needs to be created.
 * If a mark was already mapped to a given role in an existing course, this is used.
 If there are multiple usages, the most recent ones is used.
-A mark can only be mapped to one role within one regatta.
+A mark can only be mapped to one role within one regatta to prevent information loss by mapping several "slots" of a course sequence to the same mark configuration.
 * Create mark configuration objects for all mark templates not existing in the regatta.
 Those are subsequently associated to the remaining roles.
 * For each role that remains unmapped (those ones a user unmapped manually or by side effects of editing the sequence), a new entry from the mark template is created and mapped to the role.
+* For each mark template based configuration referenced by a role, mark properties objects needs to be associated based on the last use of the mark properties for the role.
-* Optionally, for all mark configurations created from mark templates the mark properties object needs to be mapped based on the last use.
+* For all mark configurations created from mark templates the mark properties object needs to be associated based on the last use of the mark properties for the mark template.

 ### Construction from regatta course